-For investors, the latest estimated valuation not only reflects a decrease in the estimated NAV price (as of June 30, 2019), it also appears to be based on calculations that used third-party appraisals for at least 15 of the properties owned by Northstar Healthcare.
-This is, of course, following on the heels of the February 2019 decision by Northstar Healthcare to suspend distributions to investors (after previously cutting the distribution rate by more than 50%).
+For investors, the latest estimated valuation not only reflects a decrease in the estimated net asset value (NAV) price (as of June 30, 2019), it also appears to be based on calculations that used third-party appraisals for at least 15 of the properties owned by Northstar.
+This is, of course, following on the heels of the February 2019 decision by Northstar to suspend distributions to investors (after previously cutting the distribution rate by more than 50%).

 Attorneys at Haselkorn & Thibaut are investigating financial advisors that had clients invest in Northstar Healthcare Income Inc, a non-traded real estate investment trust (REIT).
 They have set up a toll-free number for investors to call to review their cases at Haselkorn & Thibaut, P.A. at 1-800-856-3352.